KILLinefficiency/Explore/Documentation/Explore Documentation.md

 Data-Returning Commands do not display the output/data directly.
 The user will need a Python variable to hold the data and then print it out or perform operations on it.

 Non-Data-Returning commands give a direct output.
+There are 24 Explore Commands in the Explore Package.

-Non-Data-Returning and Data-Returning commnds in the Explore Package:
+Non-Data-Returning and Data-Returning commands in the Explore Package:

 Non-Data-Returning | Data-Returning
 --------------- | ------------------